xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

       > Note:
       >
-      > In case the variables and the data field in the selected data files share the **same name**, you can quickly map all the variables with its data field in the data file by clicking **Auto Map**.
-For example, with this function, the 'Employee' and the 'Department' variables automatically maps with the 'Employee' and 'Department' columns of the test data.
+      > If the variables and the data field in the selected data files share the **same name**, you can quickly map all the variables with the data fields in the data file by clicking **Auto Map**.
+For example, with this function, the 'Employee' and the 'Department' variables automatically map with the 'Employee' and 'Department' columns of the test data.

       - Save the test case and run it.
-To view the the results of your test, go to the **Log Viewer** tab.
+To view the results of your test, go to the **Log Viewer** tab.

         <img src="url" width="70%" alt="Results in Log Viewer">